Parameter#

 toDense()

-Convert symbol to a dense numpy.array format
+Convert symbol records to a dense numpy.array format

 toDict([orient])